drupal-webpack/webpack/README.md

 ### Local development

 For local development, start the dev server with `drush webpack:serve`.
 The module will detect it and inject the development version (with live reload).
+Make sure you don't have Bigpipe or JS aggregation enabled locally.
 It is important to either run it outside of docker containers or set up port forwarding.

 When running inside a container add the `--docker`.
 This alone will work if the webserver is ran in the same container as drush.
 Otherwise, drupal will need some additional info in order to detect the server, i.e. `--dev-server-host=cli` where cli the hostname (or the service name from docker-compose) of the container that runs drush.